pulumi-demos/uptime/README.md

 # Uptime Service Monorepo

 This project contains all the code and configuration required to deploy an uptime service on AWS using Pulumi.
-The service monitors an AWS Lambda function—its performance and health are tracked via CloudWatch metrics, dashboards, and Route53 health checks.
+The service monitors an AWS Lambda function.
+Its performance and health are tracked via CloudWatch metrics, dashboards, and Route53 health checks.
 The project is set up as a monorepo to manage the uptime service and its dependencies in one place.

 ## What Are We Trying to Do?